lispBM: A Lisp for Microcontrollers

 Getting started on embedded: hard

 If you want to build your own lisp environment based on LispBM on top of ChibiOS, Zephyr, FreeRTOS or bare-metal then this is quite possible!
-I am sorry, though, that there is currently not very much documentation about how to get going with that.
-Looking at how the vesc_express integration works is one starting point as well as the x86 REPL mentioned below.

 Getting started on Linux